 German Chocolate Cake Mix Cookies

 - 15.25 ounces German chocolate cake mix, dry

 - ½ cup melted butter, 1 stick

 - Preheat oven to 350 degrees Fahrenheit.

 - Add German chocolate cake mix, eggs, melted butter, oats, chocolate chips, and sweetened flaked coconut to a medium mixing bowl.

 - Mix well until no dry cake mix remains.

-- Place 8 cookie dough balls on a baking sheet that has been lined with parchment paper or a silicone baking mat.
+- Roll into 1-inch balls and place on a non-stick baking sheet (or one that has been lined with parchment paper or a silicone baking mat.)

 - Bake for 10-13 minutes.
 Let cookies cool on a baking rack once done.
 Repeat for remaining cookies